-20. The whole tract was even more lightly rented than the rest of Sambalpur District.
+20. The whole tract was even more lightly rented than the rest of Incidence of rent.
+Sambalpur District.
 122,057 acres of land in occupation by tenants before this revision paid in rent only Rs.
 18,241, or 2 annas 5 pies per acre.